 Pike's Peak Big Foot Crossing Sign

 Does the Sasquatch truly exist?
-Are the numerous photos supposedly showing a large ape like creature, of a different object, or of the infamous Big Foot?
-Regardless if you believe, there are reports all across the US of sightings of this monstrous creature.
+Are the numerous photos that supposedly show a large ape-like creature real?
+Regardless if you believe, there are reports all across the United States of sightings of this monstrous creature.
 It is believed to live in the Pacific Northwest region of North America among other very wooded sometimes mountainous terrains.
 The Sasquatch is often described as being humanoid, yet apelike.
 He walks upright, yet his arms hang down low like an ape.
-He's hairy, and climbs trees like an ape, but shows great intelligence and stealth.
+He's hairy and climbs trees like an ape, but shows great intelligence and stealth.